haga2112/BallastLaneApplications.TechInterview.WoodCatalog/README.md

 - WoodCatalog.Redis
 - WoodCatalog.Tests

-This strategy should be enough to keep a good separation of concerns (isolation of components), make this API easy to maintaing and easy to expand.
+This strategy should be enough to keep a good separation of concerns (isolation of components), make this API easy to maintain and easy to expand.

 #### WoodCatalog.Domain